Charro!: Home media

 Charro! was released on Video CD in 1996.
 Charro! was released to DVD in the summer of 2007.
 It marked the very first time that an uncut release of the film was presented to the retail market, and in its original wide-screen letterbox format.
 This DVD version underwent an extensive re-mastering process to restore the original 35mm film-print quality.
-Previous VHS issues of the film, notably the 1990 Warner Home Video release, were of an inferior standard, mainly due to poor picture quality and minor edits throughout the movie.
+Previous VHS issues of the film, notably the 1990 Warner Home Video release, were of an inferior standard, mainly due to poor picture quality and minor edits throughout the film.
 An oddity concerning Charro! is the film's classification.
 Despite containing violence and partial nudity (the latter a scene in which Ina Balin's character is shown exiting a bath tub), it was released with an MPAA G rating, even though other Presley films from the 1968-69 period carry PG ratings.
 These latter releases are somewhat less 'adult' than Charro!.